 Academic Component and Requirements

 Internships may be taken for academic credit, or not for credit.
-Students taking the externship for credit do so for two or more credits, in addition to the two credits associated with the required course International Legal Practice: Private Sector.
+Students taking the externship for credit do so for two or more credits.

 Additional Requirements for SGE students completing the externship for academic credit: